stnolting/neorv32/boards/nexys-a7-test-setup/README.md

-# NEORV32 Test Setup for the Digilent Arty A7-35 FPGA Board
+# NEORV32 Test Setup for the Digilent Nexys A7 and Nexys 4 DDR FPGA Boards

 This setup provides a very simple script-based "demo setup" that allows to check out the NEORV32 processor on the Digilent Nexys A7 and Nexys 4 DDR boards.
 It uses the simplified [`neorv32_test_setup.vhd`](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates/neorv32_test_setup.vhd) top entity, which is a wrapper for the actual processor